bigtoga/Examples/DSci - Statistics/Basics of statistics/Outlier detection using clustering.md

 # Basics of k-means clustering
 k-means uses a concept core to all machine learning algorithms: create a generalized view of the data.
 K-means is an unsupervised learning technique.
 K-means essentially takes *n* observations (i.e. your dataset) and groups them data into *k* clusters

+## When and when not to use k-means
+- K-means does well with *spherical* shaped clusters but struggles with non-spherical shaped data
+- K-means requires `k`; in other words, you have to tell it how many buckets rather than it just figuring it out on its own

 ## The three main steps in k-means
 There are 3 steps: